Spencer4792/startup/README.md

 ## Server.js
 - This is designed to create functionality for a chat feature that will allow neighbors to actively communicate with each other.

+## Styles.css
+- This is where the good stuff is.
+The current stylings add headers and footers that create a more professional looking website.
+I will definitely be adding more to make it family friendly.